caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 ----------------

-caQtDM is a package based on Qt developed at PSI as a successor of MEDM, a well known package used in the EPICS community for building synoptic displays.
+caQtDM is a package based on Qt developed at PSI as a successor of MEDM, a well-known package used in the EPICS community for building synoptic displays.
 The caQtDM package uses the standard Qt GUI (Qt designer) for designing synoptic displays, containing all the graphical control elements necessary to visualize and control a facility.
 Qt